PawanSirsat/SplitWise/README.md

 #### 🏗️ **Step 4: Create Collections**

-- Create the following collections within your database:
+- Create the following collections and there attributes within your database:

 ⚠️ **Warning**: Ensure that you use the attribute names and related collections exactly as mentioned below.
 To avoid errors, **copy and paste the names directly** where applicable.